AmitKumarDas/amitkumardas.github.io/_posts/2016-07-14-my-golang-refresher.md

 // above is same as below without any type var var1, var2, var3  = value1, value2, value3

+// omit var and type,
+// and use ':=' instead of '=' inside the function body func test(){
+    var1, var2, var3 := value1, value2, value3
+}
 ```

 <br />